 The study included any situation where the victim would suffer physical or psychological distress as a result of the actions of another resident.
-Based on observations and resident interviews during the study, the results indicated that 75% of encounters were verbal in nature and the remaining 25% of encounters were physical.
+Based on observations and resident interviews during the study, the results indicated that 75 percent of encounters were verbal in nature and the remaining 25 percent of encounters were physical.

-While the fact that resident-on-resident abuse does occur in nursing homes doesn’t come as a surprise to experts, the prevalence of these types of incidents is alarming.
-It’s especially concerning because of the nature of resident-on-resident abuse makes it more difficult to control and rectify.
+While the fact that resident-on-resident abuse does occur in nursing homes does not come as a surprise to experts, the prevalence of these types of incidents is alarming.
+It is especially concerning because the nature of resident-on-resident abuse makes it more difficult to control and rectify.

 With abuse committed by staff members, the employee can be fired, sued or prosecuted.
-But with abuse among residents, the problem needs to be rectified by creating a better living environment for everyone.
+However, with abuse among residents, the problem needs to be rectified by creating a better living environment for everyone.

 Creating a better environment in nursing homes that prevents resident-on-resident abuse starts with understanding why these incidents occur.
 Elderly people with cognitive degenerative disorders can be easily aggravated by certain environmental triggers.
-These triggers include lighting, noise or large crowds, which can send dementia patients into violent or distressed states.
-This creates an overall environment that causes unpredictable behaviors among patients that often results in violent outbursts or mistreatment towards others.
+These triggers include lighting, noise or large crowds and can send dementia patients into violent or distressed states.
+This creates an overall environment that causes unpredictable behaviors among patients that often result in violent outbursts or mistreatment towards others.